-Diasporic Soul provides short-term study abroad in Senegal, West Africa that fosters leadership development and inter-cultural competence.
+Diasporic Soul provides healing-centered leadership development and short-term study abroad experiences in Senegal, West Africa.

 We are a #GenerationStudyAbroad Commitment Partner.
 Our commitment is to increase the number of youth of African descent who study abroad.
 Specifically, we are invested in increasing the number of young people who study abroad in Africa.